 Fatima Zahra: Absolutely.
 We see socioeconomic and political factors as essential to understanding how climate impacts child development.
 Climate change does not exist in a vacuum; it is deeply intertwined with economic and political instability, especially in already vulnerable regions.
 In the research I mentioned earlier, we analyze how factors like income, health spending, and population density influence cognitive outcomes in the face of environmental challenges.

-On a more local level, my work with Rohingya fathers in refugee camps highlights how environmental pressures—frequent floods, overcrowding, and poor air quality—affect children’s health and development.
+On a more local level, our work (Co-PIs: Jere Behrman and Ngalula Fleurant) with Rohingya fathers in refugee camps highlights how environmental pressures—such as frequent floods, overcrowding, and poor air quality—affect children’s health and development.
 These issues are compounded by the political displacement and economic uncertainty that families face daily.
 For many of them, the primary concern is how this combination of environmental and social instability will shape their children’s futures.

 Our approach is both culturally responsive and climate-sensitive, crafted to address this intricate web of influences.
 By integrating environmental, economic, and social dimensions, we aim to craft solutions that do not just add to the data—they make a difference where it matters most.